proper definition

 Adjective

-proper (comparative properer, superlative am propersten)
+proper (strong nominative masculine singular properer, comparative properer, superlative am propersten)

 - (somewhat informal, dated) in good condition: clean; neat; well-kept; developed

-- Bis vor Kurzem herrschte hier bittere Armut, aber jetzt ist es ein ganz properes Städtchen geworden.
+- Bis vor kurzem herrschte hier bittere Armut, aber jetzt ist es ein ganz properes Städtchen geworden.

 - Until recently bitter poverty prevailed around here, but now it’s become rather a neat little town.